Skip to contents

 2.1 The XR-ratio

-The function valid_XRratio() computes the XR-ratio table, where a country–region’s XR price for a given product is divided by the geometric mean of that product’s price; see Table 9.3a in (World Bank 2013, 257).
+The function valid_ratio_xr() computes the XR-ratio table, where a country–region’s XR price for a given product is divided by the geometric mean of that product’s price; see Table 9.3a in (Bank 2013, 257).

 In the resulting table, the degree of variability can be examined to identify products and country–region combinations with the highest XR ratios, that is, those showing the greatest variation across countries.